gyrogovernance/science/docs/Findings/Analysis_Geometric_Coherence.md

 ### 1.1 Theoretical Context

 The Common Governance Model posits four stages of recursive emergence from a common source: CS (Common Source), UNA (Unity Non-Absolute), ONA (Opposition Non-Absolute), and BU (Balance Universal).
 Each stage is characterized by specific threshold values that govern transitions in the recursive structure.
-The CS stage introduces chirality through angular momentum at threshold π/2, UNA establishes rotational coherence at threshold 1/√2, ONA creates axial structure at threshold π/4, and BU achieves balance through aperture parameter m_p = 1/(2√(2π)).
+The CS stage introduces chirality through angular momentum at threshold π/2, UNA establishes rotational coherence at threshold 1/√2, ONA creates axial structure at threshold π/4, and BU achieves balance through aperture parameter  m_a = 1/(2√(2π)).
 This analysis investigates whether these theoretically derived thresholds correspond to fundamental geometric relationships.

 ### 1.2 Research Objectives